 - Families are preyed upon by unscrupulous and usurious bail bond companies

 Critical Importance of Bonding Out Detainees as quickly as possible

 - Avoid negative consequences of detention: physical, psychological and economic

 - Increase the likelihood that individual will obtain legal representation and avoid deportation

 To secure the freedom of undocumented people detained by ICE to allow them the best chance to remain legally in the United States.
 The Immigrant Legal Fund provides financial support to help cover legal fees and bond costs.

 Every $25 we raise secures one month of freedom for a Massachusetts community member.

 To date, ECM has provided more than $5,000 in direct funding for bond and legal fees to a small number of individuals through community-based organizations.

-ECM is working with the Jewish Community Relations Council, U-U-Mass-Action and Massachusetts Communities Action Network to collect and disburse more than $10,000 for bonds and legal fees.
+ECM has been working with the Boston Immigrant Justice Accompaniment Network (BIJAN), UU Mass Action, and Massachusetts Communities Action Network (MCAN) to collect and disburse more than $10,000 for bonds and legal fees.